 Other content comes mainly in 3 forms:

-• Reviews, where I post longer-form writeups
+• Reviews, where I post longer-form review writeups

 • Thoughts, short & quick first impressions posts